RAF Bovingdon: Postwar uses

 After the war, Bovingdon was returned to RAF control on 15 April 1947.
-The British Ministry of Civil Aviation obtained the airfield for civilian airline use.
-On 15 September 1949, Bovingdon was the start point for a successful record air speed attempt by a de Havilland Hornet to and from Gibraltar.
+The Ministry of Civil Aviation obtained the airfield for civilian airline use.
+On 15 September 1949 Bovingdon was the starting point for a successful record air speed attempt by a de Havilland Hornet to and from Gibraltar.

-Because of its elevation of about 160 metres, Bovingdon was often clear when Heathrow Airport and RAF Northolt were fog-bound; during the winter months especially, Bovingdon was used by British European Airways (BEA).
+Owing to its elevation at about 160 metres, Bovingdon was often clear when Heathrow Airport and RAF Northolt were fog-bound; during the winter months especially, Bovingdon was used by British European Airways (BEA).
 British Overseas Airways Corporation (BOAC) used Bovingdon as a maintenance facility and numerous other independent aircraft operators used the former technical site during the postwar years.

 During the 1950s both civilian and military organizations used Bovingdon.
 The proximity of the USAF Third Air Force Headquarters at RAF South Ruislip and HQ RAF Fighter Command at Bentley Priory made Bovingdon the ideal location for service aircraft.

 The USAF returned to Bovingdon on 25 May 1951, with the establishment of the 7531st Air Base Squadron.
 Douglas C-47 Skytrains were assigned to the unit, however many transitory USAF planes used the airfield routinely.
-In addition, the RAF operated the Fighter Command Communication Squadron RAF on the base.
+In addition, the RAF operated the Fighter Command Communication Squadron RAF on the station.
 In October 1962, the USAF departed from Bovingdon.
-During the 60s, RAF Transport Command (Southern Communication Squadron RAF) operated Anson, Devon, Pembroke and latterly Basset aircraft from Bovingdon.
+During the 1960s, RAF Transport Command (Southern Communication Squadron RAF) operated Anson, Devon, Pembroke and latterly Basset aircraft from Bovingdon.
 In the 1960s the base was home to the last flight of Anson Mk 21 aircraft, descended from a World War II design.

 The Air Training Corps 617 Gliding School operated from Bovingdon between 1968 and 1970; the last flight by a military aircraft was by Kirby Cadet Mk.3 glider XN246 on 25 Oct 1970.
 The school had moved from RAF Hendon in 1968, but moved on to RAF Manston in 1971.
 In 1968 the airfield was used to store and dispose of several aircraft used in the making of the film "Battle of Britain".